Attending an all-male Party

 Are there guys doing drugs at these parties?

 Many of the parties I list have a "no drugs/PNP" policy.
 "PNP" means "party and play," which usually means hard drugs like crystal meth and cocaine.
 For those parties that don't say "no PNP," you should still assume that drugs probably won't be tolerated.
 I know many of the hosts will refuse entry to guys who are tweaking or high, and will quickly throw out anyone caught using drugs.
-To that end, I can honestly say that I seldom see guys under the influence of (or using) hard drugs at these parties.
-Maybe I'm blind, but I really don't.
+To that end, I can honestly say that I don't often see guys under the influence of (or using) hard drugs at these parties.
 Many parties are pot/420 friendly and some are BYOB for alcohol or have an open bar.
 Poppers always seem to be welcome at any sex party.
-I urge you to stay safe, sane, and sober at any sex party.
+I urge you to stay safe, sane and sober at any sex party.
 Leave any event if you are uncomfortable or if you don't like the scene.
 MenPlayLA never knowingly lists parties that promote illegal drug use or any illegal activity.

 Dos and Don'ts of Sex Parties

 None of the events listed anywhere on this website are MenPlayLA's events.
 MenPlayLA does not organize, plan or work for these events, nor invite anyone to any of them.
 They are listed here as a convenience to you.

 MenPlayLA does not tolerate or post events promoting or engaging in prostitution, sex trafficking, illegal drug use, or any other illegal activity.
 If you suspect or know that any of the events on this page promote or engage in these or any other illegal activity, please notify immediately to MenPlayLA@hotmail.com.

 The hosts/organizers of these events are solely responsible for the content provided in their listings and for the events themselves and for their venues.